 |Percentage of Alcohol-Related Collisions||0.014||0.018||0.015|

 When we look into more details as per categories in the collision numbers, incidents with cyclists are increasing at around 32% over a 2-year span.
 Some numbers have improved in terms of collisions due to trucks and just a tiny bit for pedestrian accidents.
-There does not seem to be much consistency related to the month of the year or the days of the month for comparison of collision data.
+There does not seem to be much consistency related to the month of the year or the days of the month for the comparison of collision data.
 But it does look predictable that 5 pm looks like not the best time to be on the roads with the highest number of accidents around that time as per data for 2010-2012.
 The most common driving mistake that motorists could pay attention to is to avoid following other vehicles too closely.
 It is better to maintain safe distances and avoid accidents.

 Red Light Camera Locations in Peel Region

 When a driver goes past the intersection at a red light, this gets recorded in the cameras placed in 26 busy intersections as above.
 These cameras are for the better safety of all on the road and to enforce stopping at red lights by motorists.
-The penalties for driving past the intersection at a red light is not cheap at $325.
+The penalty for driving past the intersection at a red light is not cheap at $325.
 The camera captures the following details:

-- License plate of the vehicle
+- The license plate of the vehicle

 - Time and date of occurrence

 - Time of crossing the red line and the span of active time for the red light